Participation of women in the Olympics: 1984–1992

 The women's 20 kilometre cross-country skiing event was added to the programme for the 1984 Winter Games in Sarajevo.
 Marja-Liisa Hämäläinen of Finland dominated the cross-country events, winning gold in all three distances.

 Multiple new events for women were competed in at the 1984 Summer Olympics in Los Angeles.
 Synchronized swimming made its debut, with only women competing in the competition.
 The host Americans won gold in both the solo and duet events.
 Women also made their debut in cycling, competing in the road race.
 This event was also won by an American, Connie Carpenter.
 Also, rhythmic gymnastics appeared for the first time with only women competing; the winner was Canadian Lori Fung.
 The women's marathon also made its first appearance in these Games, with American Joan Benoit winning gold in 2:24:52, a time many thought was impossible for women just a few years earlier.
 These were also the first Games where women competed only against other women in shooting.
 These games were boycotted by the Soviet Union and its satellite states.
+At the 1984 Los Angeles Olympics, women made up 23% of the participants and featured women's events in sports such as rowing.

 There were no new events at the 1988 Winter Olympics held in Calgary.
 At the 1988 Summer Olympics in Seoul, table tennis appeared for the first time for both men and women.
 They competed in the singles and doubles disciplines.
 Also, a female specific sailing event debuted at these Games, the women's 470 discipline.
 For the first time women competed in a track cycling event, the sprint.

 In 1991, the IOC made it mandatory for all new sports applying for Olympic recognition to have female competitors.
 However, this rule only applied to new sports applying for Olympic recognition.
 This meant that any sports that were included in the Olympic programme prior to 1991 could continue to exclude female participants at the discretion of the sport's federation.
 At the 1992 Winter Olympics in Albertville, women competed in biathlon for the first time.
 The athletes competed in the individual, sprint and relay disciplines.
 Freestyle skiing also debuted at the 1992 Games, where women competed in the moguls discipline.
 Short track speed skating first appeared at these Games.
 Women competed in the 500 metres and the 3000 metre relay.
 At the 1992 Summer Olympics held in Barcelona, badminton appeared on the programme for the first time.
 Women competed in the singles and doubles competition.
 Women also competed in the sport of judo for the first time at these Games.
 35 nations still sent all-male delegations to these Games.
 1992 was the last Olympic games that skeet competition opens to both men and women, and the only mixed shooting competition at the Olympics ever won by a woman: Zhang Shan.